status-im/nim-metrics/README.md

 startMetricsHttpServer("127.0.0.1", Port(8000))
 ```

 The HTTP server will run in its own thread.
-You can open
-"http://127.0.0.1:8000/metrics" in a browser to see what Prometheus sees.
+It will expose two endpoints:

+* http://127.0.0.1:8000/metrics - Returns the metrics consumed by Prometheus.
+* http://127.0.0.1:8000/health - Healthcheck that returns `OK` string and 200 code.

 Default metrics available (see also [the relevant Prometheus docs](https://prometheus.io/docs/instrumenting/writing_clientlibs/#standard-and-runtime-collectors)):